fastruby/rails-template/.github/ISSUE_TEMPLATE/feature_request.md

 **Branch/Commit:**

-Inform what branch/commit/version of "Skunk" you are using.
+Inform what branch/commit/version of the project you are using.

 **Describe the feature:**